 About Juani

 Juani Feliz is an actress born in the Dominican Republic and raised in the Bronx.
-Juani fell in love with acting at the age of 14 after getting involved in her middle school's play of Shakespeare's Othello.
-With an immediate love for the craft, Juani spent her spare time after school researching how to become a professional actress and begging her parents to drive her around the city for open calls and acting classes.
-Within a year, Juani found her first talent manager and started auditioning and booking her first few roles in TV and film.
+She fell in love with acting at the age of 14 after joining her middle school's production of Shakespeare's Othello.
+With an immediate love for the craft, Juani spent her free time researching how to become a professional actress and begging her parents to drive her around the city for open calls and acting classes Within a year, she landed her first talent manager and began auditioning—booking her first roles in TV and film.

 Juani's acting took a backseat when she left NYC to attend Harvard University.
 Wanting to explore the sciences in college, Juani studied Biomedical Engineering at Harvard.
 Right out of college, Juani worked at the Wyss Institute for Biologically Inspired Engineering in Boston, where she worked on a clinical trial for a melanoma cancer vaccine and helped develop new biomaterials and drug delivery systems.
 During this time Juani also completed a Master's degree at Harvard.

 Juani's on-screen presence has started to garner the attention of Latin America.
-For two years in a row, Juani was nominated for the "Best Actor/Actress Abroad" award in the Dominican Republic's biggest award show, Premios Soberano.
-Last year she was nominated for her work in Harlem and the previous year she was nominated for her work in Fleishman Is In Trouble.
-In 2022, Juani was named one of People en Español's "50 Mas Bellos" ("50 Most Beautiful") of 2022.
+For two consecutive years, she was nominated alongside Zoe Saldaña for the “Best Actor/Actress Abroad” award at the Dominican Republic’s prestigious award show Premios Soberano.
+In 2022, she was named one of People en Español’s “50 Más Bellos” (“50 Most Beautiful”), under their "Dejando Huella" ("Leaving a Mark") category.
 Juani's goal is to play roles and tell stories that break the mold and defy stereotypes of Latina women in America, just as she has been able to do in real life.
-She hopes to use her artistic platform to inspire strength, confidence and possibility in women, people of color, the LGBTQIA+ community, and anyone that finds themselves fighting adversity in pursuit of their dreams.
+She hopes to use her artistic platform to inspire strength, confidence, and possibility in women, the BIPOC and LGBTQ+ communities she proudly represents—and anyone fighting adversity in pursuit of their dreams.